 - Income: Lenders must verify your income for the past two years to make sure you earn enough steady income to make your monthly mortgage payment

 - Debt-to-income ratio (DTI): Your DTI reflects your current monthly debt payments to your monthly income.
-The VA recommends a DTI of 41% or lower, though it gives lenders the discretion to approve borrowers at a higher DTI if they have other compensating factors
+The lender will follow the automated underwriting response to help determine eligibility.
+The VA gives the lender discretion to approve borrowers at a higher DTI if they have other compensating factors.

 Plus, some lenders may set their own maximum loan limit.
 So even if you can afford a $5 million VA loan, you may have a hard time finding a lender for that loan amount.